 - 5. The date the comment was posted - 6.
 The first 200 characters of the comment are displayed initially.
 If there are more than 200 characters, this will be shown by '... more' at the end.
 You can click on 'more' to display the full comment. - 7.
 The article for which the comment was made is listed in the Article column, plus the total number of comments for this article - 8.
 Click on Public View to view the article being commented on - 9.
 Or click on Edit Article to actually edit the article - 10.
 The status of the comment is shown in the Published field.
 Articles can be published or not published.
 If this field contains a tick then the item is published. - 11.
-Click on the paintbrush to edit the comment.
+Click Edit from the options dropdown menu to edit the comment.
 This includes changing the status. - 12.
-Click on the 'X' to delete a comment.
+Click Delete from the options dropdown menu to delete a comment.